 Lots of awesome stalls

 Another super interesting stall I came across was that of the craft designer and animator, Dogtor Who!
-This table consisted of a fabulous array of hama bead creations, anything from Harry Potter to Pokémon and Star Wars.
-There were even some creations with more dimension, with characters attached to stands.
+This table consisted of a fabulous array of Hama bead creations, anything from Harry Potter to Pokémon and Star Wars.
+There were even some creations with more dimension, with characters attached to the stands.
 All were super adorable!
 I had a little look on the DogtorWho YouTube channel too and found a delightful selection of crafting videos and some animated ones too!
-My favourite video was the stop-motion recreation of Super Mario World using hama beads.
+My favourite video was the stop-motion recreation of Super Mario World using Hama beads.
 It was very well animated and each frame of each sprite was meticulously made.
-It was a pleasure to discover both Dogtor Who and Deadpan Robot, and if you ever cross their paths, I would absolutely recommend supporting them both!
+It was a pleasure to discover both Dogtor Who and Deadpan Robot and if you ever cross their paths, I would absolutely recommend supporting them both!

 No goal in mind

-As I mentioned before, I didn’t really have a clear goal in what I wanted to buy.
+As I mentioned before, I didn’t really have a clear goal for what I wanted to buy.
 I did set myself a maximum amount to spend though, as I usually do when attending events such as these.
 I find that this is generally a good thing to do.
 Aside from it being a fun challenge, it also saves my wallet from all that wear and tear!

 - Cloud Strife (Player 1) Amiibo – £15